-In order to become a successful Health Coach, there are certain personal qualities and skills you’ll need to help others create lasting positive changes in their lives.
-At Health Coach Institute, it’s our goal to help you find success in your coaching career, so in this post, we’ll be sharing 10 traits of successful and effective Health Coaches.
+In order to become a good health coach, there are certain personal qualities and skills you’ll need to help others create lasting, positive changes in their lives.
+At Health Coach Institute, it’s our goal to help you find success in your coaching career.
+In this post, we’ll be sharing 10 essential health coaching skills that we think you need to know.

 Becoming a Health Coach: A Trend on the Rise

+Do you have the skills to be a health coach?
 More and more people these days are interested in becoming a health coach.
-A few of the biggest reasons many are gravitating to this profession include a desire to:
+Generally, they want to:

-- Help others improve their life through preventive care and healthy lifestyle design
+- Help others improve their lives through preventive care and healthy lifestyle design

 - Do meaningful work that makes a difference in the world